openmediatransport/omtplayer/README.md

 ~/omtplayer/build/arm64/omtplayer
 ```

-10. **Important:** Make sure the HDMI display is connected to HDMI 1 on the Pi.
+10. **Important:** Make sure the HDMI display is connected to HDMI port numbered 0 on the Pi.
 This is the HDMI port directly next to the USB-C power port.

 11. Open a browser on another computer on the same network and connect to the web server to configure a source to connect to